 Unofficial website of the Malheur Rappellers

 The Malheur Rappel Crew traces its roots back to 1971, the first time a Helitack crew staffed a helicopter on Airport Hill in John Day.
-From that beginning the crew has grown into a solid organization with as many as 30 aerial delivered firefighters ready to respond at a moment’s notice.
-Our program currently hosts four rotor wing aircraft; one B-205 rappel ship, one B-206 helitack ship, one B-205 restricted ship and one heavy helicopter at our state-of-the-art facility in beautiful eastern Oregon.
+From that beginning the crew has grown into a solid organization with as many as 30 aerial delivered firefighters.
+Our program currently hosts seven aircraft; one Bell 210 rappel ship, one A-star helitack ship, one UH-60 heavy helicopter, one UH1H, two Single Engine Air Tankers, and one light fixed-wing at our state-of-the-art facility in eastern Oregon.
 In addition to our local IA responsibilities we mobilize for large fire support missions and IA all across the lower 48 and Alaska.
-If you’re interested in becoming a part of the crew, dig in. . .

 Rappel Operations

-The airbase at MRC sits on the shoulder of the Malheur National Forest and the Strawberry Mountain Wilderness.
-With 1.7 million acres of textbook rappel country in our back yard and four wilderness areas in our response zone, we keep the rotors turning!
-Big timber and few roadways at home speak to the need for rappellers in initial attack, and for 40 years there has been a helicopter perched up on the hill.
+Our airbase is centrally located in John Day to facilitate an effective response to any smoke report on the Malheur National Forest and the Strawberry Mountain Wilderness.
+In addition we boast 1.7 million acres of timbered rappel country in our back yard and four wilderness areas in our response zone.
+Big timber and few roadways have lead to a successful utilization of rappellers for initial attack, and for 40 years there has been a helicopter based out of John Day.

-We don’t look at rappelling as merely a tool in the box; we specialize in it and take pride our excellent record of safety & effectiveness.
-Our rookie training and veteran recertification regimens stand among the finest in the nation and we mean to keep at it!
+We don’t look at rappelling as merely a tool in the box; we specialize in it and take pride in our excellent record of safety & effectiveness.
+Our rookie training and veteran recertification regimens stand among the finest in the nation.
 Rappellers can expect to be called on to use this skill for initial attack on wildfire, emergency medical situations, staffing lookouts, inserting single resource firefighters and a variety of other applications anywhere in the country.

-We don’t look at rappelling as merely a tool in the box; we specialize in it and take pride our excellent record of safety & effectiveness.
-Our rookie training and veteran recertification regimens stand among the finest in the nation and we mean to keep at it!
+We don’t look at rappelling as merely a tool in the box; we specialize in it and take pride in our excellent record of safety & effectiveness.
+Our rookie training and veteran recertification regimens stand among the finest in the nation.
 Rappellers can expect to be called on to use this skill for initial attack on wildfire, emergency medical situations, staffing lookouts, inserting single resource firefighters and a variety of other applications anywhere in the country.

 Aviation Operations

 While the crew's main focus is on fire suppression, crewmembers will find themselves with the opportunity to engage in a wide variety of aviation assignments.
-There are many paths to follow on the aviation side of USFS fire!
+There are many paths to follow on the aviation side of USFS fire.
 Rappellers will have a chance to complete their Helicopter Crewmember task books and eventually dig in to the many posts within the HECM field, from Air Base Radio Operator to Helibase Manager.
-We have qualified personnel at every level of helibase operations and our training program is top-notch.
-In addition to our rotor-wings, MRC also hosts a single engine air tanker on the airfield and crewmembers can fill in as SEAT loaders when needed.
+In addition to our rotor-wings, MRC also hosts two single engine air tankers on the airfield and crewmembers can fill in as SEAT loaders when needed.

 Fire Operations